VishvasPancholi1604/Verification-IP-and-Testcases-Generator/README.md

 The default mode of the script is the VIP Generator.
 It prompts the user to enter the project name and select components from the following list:

-    - transaction
+    1. transaction
-    - sequence
+    2. sequence
-    - sequencer
+    3. sequencer
-    - driver
+    4. driver
-    - monitor
+    5. monitor
-    - agent
+    6. agent
-    - scoreboard
+    7. scoreboard
-    - subscriber
+    8. subscriber
-    - reference_model
+    9. reference_model
-    - environment
+    10. environment
-    - base_test
+    11. base_test
-    - interface
+    12. interface

+* NOTE :
+User can enter 'all' as input for selecting each components.
+User can enter index of components which has to be ignored by starting with '!' i.e. !9,5 will create select each components except referance model and monitor.

 #### Environment Support